 This elective is recommended for college bound scholars.
 It is required for distinction in Foreign Language.
 This course is taught mostly in Spanish and scholars will be required to speak, read, listen, and write in Spanish using correct grammar.
 Field trips and additional cultural activities will be a part of the curriculum.
 This course will include the reading and study of a classic in Spanish.

-Prerequisites: Spanish 1 & 2 or teacher approval Course will be offered based off student demand Dual Enrollment option with Rio Salado College
+Rio Salado College: 4 credits Prerequisites: Spanish 1 & 2 or teacher approval Course will be offered based off student demand Dual Enrollment option with Rio Salado College